An Atheist Neuroscientist Finds Faith in Bipolar Mania

 Spoiler alert: it involves dopamine.

-*In lieu of subsequent posts, a feature length version of this article will appear in the print version of Psychology Today later this spring.
+*In lieu of subsequent posts, a feature length version of this article appeared in the May 2021 issue of Psychology Today.

 Pesut, B., Clark, N., Maxwell, V. & Michalak, E.E.
 (2011).
 Religion and Spirituality in the Context of Bipolar Disorder: A Literature Review.
 Mental Health, Religion & Culture, 14(8):785-796, DOI: 10.1080/13674676.2010.523890.